alo9507/JustKeepClicking/content/blog/bitmasking-field-state/index.md

 <h2>IN PROGRESS</h2>

+"The app kinda worked, so I was thrilled with the experience." <- That's not a sentence

 The Goal: Create an exhaustive form field renderer in ~50 lines of code to keep the touched, focused, set and valid appearance of our forms in sync with their state.

 The Tool: Bitmasks